-8.1.3 Basic TSN configuration examples on ENETC
+6.3.2 TSN configuration on ENETC

 The tsntool is an application configuration tool to configure the TSN capability.
-You can find the file, /usr/bin/tsntool and /usr/lib/libtsn.so in the rootfs.
+User can find the file, /usr/bin/tsntool and /usr/lib/libtsn.so in the rootfs.
 Run tsntool to start the setting shell.
 The following sections describe the TSN configuration examples on the ENETC ethernet driver interfaces.

-Before testing the ENETC TSN test cases, you need to enable maprio by using the command:
+Before testing the ENETC TSN test cases, user need to enable mapric by using the command:

+'''

 tc qdisc add dev eno0 root handle 1: mqprio num tc 8 map 0 1 2 3 4 5 6 7 hw 1

+'''